-If you are on one of our trips in April/May, September/October or your forecast looks rainy, you will want to pack some additional layers to help keep you warm on the river.
-Cold weather is great for hiking and hanging out at camp, but combined with the 50-degree river water makes for a challenging combination if you are not dressed appropriately.
+If you are on one of our trips in April/May, September/October, or your forecast looks rainy; you will want to pack some additional layers to help keep you warm on the river.
+Cold weather is excellent for hiking and hanging out at camp, but combined with the 50-degree river water makes for a challenging combination if you are not dressed appropriately.

 We believe there’s no such thing as bad weather in the canyon, only bad clothing choices!
 So to help you stay warm on the river we’ve compiled some tips:

 - Most importantly – no cotton!
 Cotton takes too long to dry and loses its ability to insulate once it is wet.
 You will get cold and stay cold.
 Instead choose layers such as wool, fleece, polypropylene, and Capilene that have the ability to retain heat when wet.